TomasHubelbauer/github-action-auto-git-modules/README.md

 to properly add or remove the submodule, it syncs the rest of the Git repository to make the submodule properly added or removed.

+**Note:** It is crucial that the repository you use this Action in has the Settings > Actions > General > Workflow permissions > Read and write permissions permission enabled, otherwise the Action will not be able to push submodule changes back to the repository automatically!

 This makes it possible to add and remove submodules in a repository just by editing `.gitmodules` via the GitHub web editor, no need to clone the code.